If your F150 AC isn’t cooling, it could be due to Freon leaks, condenser or compressor issues, dirty coils, or a wonky blend door actuator.

 6. Blend Door Actuator Malfunction

 Blend door actuators manage how much hot or cold air comes out of your vents.
+When these actuators malfunction, you end up with air that’s warmer than you’d like.

 This might be because of things breaking inside or electrical troubles with the actuator system.
+You can try to perform my ford f150 blend door quick fix before going all technical on it.

 You may also notice the Ford F150 heater blowing cold air if the blend door actuator has malfunctioned.